Backups and restore

 Delete a backup

-Delete removes the dump file from the server and soft-deletes the backup record in dFlow when the remote command succeeds.
+• Internal: deletes the .dump on the server and soft-deletes the backup record when the remote command succeeds.

 Permissions (typical keys)